mingl1/MIST-Explorer/README.md

 - **Dependencies**: Python (with libraries such as NumPy, Pandas, Matplotlib), JavaScript (for web-based interfaces), and cloud-based storage options (if applicable).

 ## Installation
-To install the Protein Visualization App, follow these steps:
+To install the MIST-Explorer, follow these steps:

 1. Clone the repository:
     ```